 Denver Agency is an 80-year-old independent insurance agency located in, wait for it, Denver, Colorado.
-The firm specializes in developing risk management program for high net worth individuals and families.
+The firm specializes in developing risk management programs for high net worth individuals and families.
 The one percent of the one percent if you please.
 A longtime fan of @leeclowsbeard, agency principal Eric Gordon contacted me about giving DA a sharper, smarter voice that was more in line with his own attitude as he sought to separate the firm from the similar-sounding wannabes that made up the competition.
 So I did.

 How does specialized travel insurance help you reconnect to what’s important?